cyrille-visser/FastHack-Postgres/Student/02-size-analysis.md

 ## Steps

-* Install htop on the database container.
+* We will use two cloud shells.
+In one cloudshell we will i nstall htop on the database container.
 You will need it to watch the system load while the synthetic workload is running against the databases.
-Open a second new cloud shell and run
+In this cloudshell run:

 ```bash
 kubectl -n postgresql exec deploy/postgres -it -- bash